-This section covers basic network configuration set up and testing.
+This section covers basic network configuration set-up and testing.
 Also covered are basic concepts and operations, including the difference between LAN and WAN networks and how IP Addressing is used.

-In a networked environment, such as a company, typically there are many computers connected together using a router or a switch (for more information, see router or switch in the definitions section).
+In a networked environment, such as a company, typically there are many computers connected together using a router or a switch.
 In larger companies, there may be several different routers distributed in buildings and plant locations.
-A router allows any LAN-side computer communicate with computers and devices outside the LAN (local area network).
-Routers send data packets from one place to another place on a network.
-Routers use network addresses to route packets to the correct destination.
+A router allows any LAN-side computer to communicate with other computers and devices outside the LAN (local area network).
+Routers send data packets from one place to another place on a network. routers use network addresses to route packets to the correct destination.
 For example, in a TCP/IP network, the IP (internet protocol) address of the network interface is used to direct router destinations.

-Because routers help computers inside the LAN "talk" with computers outside of the LAN.
-The security of a company's LAN may be compromised by gaps of open ports in the router.
+Because routers help computers inside the LAN "talk" with computers outside of the LAN, the security of a company's LAN may be compromised by gaps of open ports in the router.
 Security measures may have been instituted to compensate for these vulnerabilities.
-Consult your network administrator to learn about the security measures taken to protect your network.
-VPN, or virtual private network, is one such security measures or the LAN.
+Consult you network administrator to learn about the security measures taken to protect your network.
+VPN, or virtual private network, is one such security measure to protect the intelligence of the LAN.
 A computer outside the LAN must have an address or key known by the VPN to allow access to the LAN.
-Many companies use a VPN to connect two different LANs, thus allowing the transfer of data between the two networks.
+Many companies use a VPN to connect two different LANs, thus allowing the transfer of data between two networks.

-LAN (local area network) vs WAN (wide area network)
+LAN (local area network) vs. WAN (wide area network)